joaobnv/css/DOING.md

 # Statistics and Probability

-- reading the book _Estatística aplicada e probabilidade para engenheiros_ of Douglas Montgomery and George Runger.
+- reading the book _Estatística aplicada e probabilidade para engenheiros_ by Douglas Montgomery and George Runger.
-- reading the book _Introdução à Estatística_ of Mario F. Triola.
+- reading the book _Introdução à Estatística_ by Mario F. Triola.

 # Compiler Construction

-- reading the book _Writing Compilers and Interpreters: A Software Engineering Approach_ of Ronald Mak.
+- reading the book _Writing Compilers and Interpreters: A Software Engineering Approach_ by Ronald Mak.
 - developing the project [mel](https://github.com/joaobnv/mel).

 # Number Theory

-- reading the book _Elements of Number Theory_ of I. M. Vinogradov.
+- reading the book _Elements of Number Theory_ by I. M. Vinogradov.